hope366/Lizzie-improvements/README.md

 ### only update last-folder if there is something to update

  This issue has not been reproduced and cannot be explained in detail.
 Since a bug in Ubuntu has been reported, it may be a bug limited to Ubuntu.

+## Changes in v2.1

+### Set region of interest like KaTrain 1.7

+ * We have also incorporated the new features introduced in KaTrain 1.7 into lizzie.
+You can specify a rectangular area to limit the analysis within that area.
+   * Alt+drag to set region of interest.
+   * Alt+click to reset it.